ibm-cloud-docs/cis/cis-cli-plugin.md

 `--json`
 :   The JSON file or JSON string that is used to describe a rate limiting rule.
     - The required fields in JSON data are `match`, `threshold`, `period` and `action` :
-        - `match` : Determines which traffic the rate limiting rule counts towards the threshold.
+        - `match` : Determines which traffic the rate limiting rule counts toward the threshold.
             - `request` : Matches HTTP requests.
                 - `methods` :  HTTP Methods, can be a subset `[POST,PUT]` or all `[_ALL_]`.
 This field is not required to create a rate limit rule.
 Valid values are `GET`, `POST`, `PUT`, `DELETE`, `PATCH`, `HEAD`, `_ALL_`.
                 - `schemes` :  HTTP Schemes, can be one `[HTTPS]`, both `[HTTP`,`HTTPS]` or all `[_ALL_]`.
 This field is not required.
-                - `url` : The URL pattern to match comprised of the host and path, for instance, `example.org/path`.
+                - `url` : The URL pattern to match composed of the host and path, for instance, `example.org/path`.
 Wildcards are expanded to match applicable traffic, query strings are not matched.
 Use `*` for all traffic to your zone.
-Max length is 1024.
+The max length is `1024`.
             - `response` : Matches HTTP responses before they are returned to the client .
 If this is defined, then the entire counting of traffic occurs at this stage.
                 - `status` : HTTP Status codes, can be one `[403]`, many `[401,403]` or indicate all by not providing this value.
 This field is not required.
-Min value: 100, max value: 999.
+The min value is `100`and the max value is `999`.
                 - `headers` : Array of response headers to match.
 If a response does not meet the header criteria then the request is not counted towards the rate limiting rule.
-The header matching criteria includes following properties.
+The header matching criteria includes the following properties.
                     - `name` : The name of the response header to match.
                     - `op` : The operator when matching, eq means equals, ne means not equals.
 Valid values are `eq` and `ne`.
                     - `value` : The value of the header, which is exactly matched.
         - `threshold` : The threshold that triggers the rate limit mitigations, combined with period.
 For example, threshold per period.
-Min value: `2`, max value: `1000000`.
+The min value is `2`and the max value is`1000000`.
         - `period` : The time, in seconds, to count matching traffic.
 If the count exceeds threshold within this period the action is performed.
-Min value: `10`, max value: `86400`.
+The min value is `10` and the max value is `86400`.
         - `action` : The action performed when the threshold of matched traffic within the period defined is exceeded.
             - `mode` : The type of action performed.
 Valid values are: `simulate`, `ban`, `challenge`, `js_challenge`.
             - `timeout` : The time, in seconds, as an integer to perform the mitigation action.
 Timeout be the same or greater than the period.
 This field is valid only when mode is `simulate` or `ban`.
-Min value: `10`, max value: `86400`.
+The min value is `10` and the max value is `86400`.
             - `response` : Custom content-type and body to return.
 This overrides the custom error for the zone.
 This field is not required.
 Omission results in the default HTML error page.
 This field is valid only when mode is `simulate` or `ban`.
                 - `content_type` : The content-type of the body, which must be one of the following: `text/plain`, `text/xml`, `application/json`.
                 - `body` : The body to return.
 The content here must conform to the `content_type`.
-Max length is `10240`.
+The max length is `10240`.
     - The optional fields are `id`, `disabled`, `description`, `correlate` and `bypass`:
         - `id` : Identifier of the rate limiting rule.
         - `disabled` : Whether this rate limiting rule is currently disabled.